The Presidential Culinary Museum® and Collections

 Tim Moore Attorney at law, Eddie Humphries Painting, Kurt Pluta

-Sam Morgante, Noelle Verdini, Presidential Chef Productions, Paula Childress, Anonymous
+Sam Morgante, Noelle Verdini, Presidential Chef Productions, Paula Childress, Anonymous, Antoinette and Donn Biegaj,

 Andrew M. King and John Calhoun, Edith Morgan, William and Sandy Wendling